 30. ATTENDANCE BY MEMBERS OF THE PRESS AND PUBLIC

 There were no members of the press or public in attendance.

-The meeting commenced at 10am and finished at 11.45am
+Chair The meeting commenced at 10am and finished at 11.45am The meeting commenced at 10am and finished at 11 45am